-(3) The "Total" includes amounts associated with a share unit award forfeited upon Dr. Case's June 30, 2010 resignation from the Board.
+(3) Includes amounts associated with a stock award forfeited upon retirement on June 30, 2010.
 Based on the closing price of the Common Stock on the New York Stock Exchange on June 30, 2010, which was \$6.89, the value of the stock award on the date of the forfeiture was \$104,394.
-"All Other Compensation" consists of the waiver of a resignation-related forfeiture of 2,000 shares of restricted stock that were awarded in 1993.

-On July 22, 2010, after he left the Board, Dr. Case was retained by us to provide consulting services to the Risk Management Committee and our senior management during a one year transition period.
+On July 22, 2010, after his retirement, Dr. Case was retained by us to provide consulting services to the Risk Management Committee and our senior management during a one year transition period.
 The last of four quarterly payments of \$32,500 is payable July 31, 2011.
 These payments are not reflected in the table above.